 7.10 Evaluation of solutions for Key Issue #10 - Regulatory services with super-national satellite ground station

 For Key Issue #10 - " Key Issue #10: Regulatory services with super-national satellite ground station ".
-This Key Issue identifies the following aspects that need to be solved for super-national cell coverage area.
+This Key Issue identifies bullet points a - g in clause 5.10.1 that need to be solved for super-national cell coverage area.

 Two candidate solutions have been proposed.